fdve/bcs_compiler_implementation/README.md

 Run the get_depends.sh script to install all the dependencies needed for the compiler and for the compilers test framework.

 ### Tested
-[] test compiler on MacOS
+[] test compiler on MacOS?
+Of laten we dat zitten?
 [x] test compiler on WSL2
-[] test compiler on Ubuntu distro itself
+[x] test compiler on Ubuntu distro itself
+    [x] ran the get_depends, gtest framework worked, but might need a clean ubuntu install
+    [x] now test some sample programs

-The compiler has been tested with the program versions stated above.
+The compiler has been tested with the following program versions : flex 2.6.4 bison 3.5.1 gcc and g++ 9.4 make 4.2.1 libgtest 1.10.0-2

-Newer versions should most likely also work, older versions may not.
-The compiler has been tested on 2 platforms.
-The first platform is a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, and the second platform a (test on linux standalone VM version here compiler here)
+The compiler has been tested on a 5.10.16.3-microsoft-standard-WSL2 Linux kernel inside of Windows 10, as well as also on an operatating system running Ubuntu 20.04.5 LTS,

+and the third platform (maybe test on MacOs? )

+(test on linux standalone VM version here compiler here)

-(Also make sure that both test platforms had the same bison flex c++ make etc)
+[x] make sure that both test platforms had the same bison flex c++ make etc

 ### Compiler interface
 Should we talk about the supported flags etc?